The Hutchins Center Explains: The yield curve – what it is, and why it matters

 The yield curve is a visual representation of how much it costs to borrow money for different periods of time; it shows interest rates on U.S. Treasury debt at different maturities at a given point in time.

-Lenders and bond investors who commit to tying up their money for longer periods of time take on more risk because it’s harder to forecast economic conditions – inflation, Federal Reserve policy, the global economy – over a decade than over the next week or month.
-The compensation that lenders and investors demand for making long-term loans is known as the term premium.
+Lenders and bond investors who commit to tying up their money for longer periods of time take on more risk because it’s harder to forecast economic conditions – inflation, Federal Reserve policy, the global economy – over a decade than over the next week or month; as conditions change, so too will yields, so there’s a lot more uncertainty about potential gains and losses on longer-term investments than on short-term.
+The extra compensation that lenders and investors demand for making long-term loans is known as the term premium.
 With a positive term premium, the yield curve usually slopes upwards.

 What else determines the slope of the yield curve?